jmcelroy5/Biking-Across-the-US/_posts/2014-06-13-transam-with-the-fam.md

 Resting in Pittsburg was a fortuitous decision, because a bunch of Westbound cyclists caught up with us.
 Our friend, Mike, who had taken a detour to meet his wife in Wichita, met us there, and then we also ran into a pair of men from Oregon (Jerry and Jonathan) and a pair of Brits (Paul and Terry).

 Mike, Paul, Terry, Tuan, and I all camped at the city park.
-We had a great time drinking summer shandy and shooting the breeze until well after dark.
+We had a great time drinking summer shandy and shooting the breeze until well after dark